Grizzlies end Spurs' season in play-in game winning 100-96 - WTMJ

 AP Sports Writer

+Memphis is trying to snap a skid of three straight seasons without a postseason berth with last season ending with a loss to Portland in the NBA’s first play-in game.

+“We still have one more in front of us,” Grizzlies center Jonas Valnciunas said.
+“Really important.
+The same importance as tonight.
+It’s going to be do or die.
+That’s how we build our confidence.
+That’s how we build our experience.”

-Jonas Valanciunas had a season-high 23 rebounds and 23 points for Memphis.
-Ja Morant added 20 points and six assists.
+Valanciunas had a season-high 23 rebounds and 23 points for Memphis.
+Morant added 20 points and six assists.
 Jaren Jackson Jr. had 10 points.

 DeMar DeRozan and Rudy Gay each scored 20 points as the Spurs lost their fifth straight.
 Dejounte Murray had his fifth triple-double with 10 points, 13 rebounds and 11 assists.
 Keldon Johnson added 11 and Jacob Poeltl 10.